mathigon/textbooks/content/sequences/content.md

 ---
 > id: pay-it-forward-1

-The essence of this idea is that, if everyone “pays it forward”, a single person can affect a huge impact on the world:
+The essence of Trevor’s idea is that, if everyone “pays it forward”, a single person can have a huge impact on the world:

     figure: img(src="images/pay-it-forward.png" width=700 height=220)